Critical Risk →

 View all 10 tools →

-Drop a Snowflake object.
+Drop a Snowflake database object permanently.
 It is categorised as a Destructive tool in the Snowflake MCP Server, which means it can permanently delete or destroy data.
 Block by default and require explicit approval.

 Add a rule in your Intercept YAML policy under the tools section for drop_object.
 You can allow, deny, rate-limit, or validate arguments.
 Then run Intercept as a proxy in front of the Snowflake MCP server.